 - Delayed Open Access: Offering free access after a specified period after a specified period, usually 6 months to 2 years, during which the publisher receives subscription revenue.

 - Short-term Open Access: Providing free access for a short period after publication, after which they are only available to subscribers.

 - Selected Open Access: Selected articles are freely available, while the rest require a subscription to access.

 - Hybrid Open Access: The author can pay an Article Processing Charge to make their article OA immediately on publication.
 If they choose not to pay the APC, access to the article requires a subscription.

 - Partial Open Access: The journal's primary research articles are freely available, but access to other value-added content such as editorials and review articles requires a subscription.

-All the articles in the journal are completely and unrestrictedly accessible on the Internet.
-Article processing fees are usually required to cover the costs of peer-review and online publication and are paid by the author, the author's institution or the author's research grant.
-Many open access journals offer institutional memberships, where based on the level of membership, article processing fees are either reduced or entirely waived.
+- Full Open Access: All the articles in the journal are immediately accessible on the Internet.
+Some OA journals cover publication costs with Article Processing Charges paid by the author, the author's research grant, or the author's institution.
+They may offer institutional memberships, where APCs are either reduced or waived.